Actindo-AG/Documentation/DataHub/UserInterface/02h_Settings.md

   Error message.
 This field is only displayed for ETL processes where an error has occurred.

 - *ID*
-  Product identification number.
+  Process identification number.
 The ID number is automatically assigned by the system when the product is created.

 - *Destination Language*
   Destination language to which the process is mapped.